One of the easiest ways to monetize your blog is to use affiliate links.

 You should have no trouble being recognized (as long as your blog does not break any regulations).
 You do not need any traffic.

-People do, in fact, buy from Amazon all the time!
+People do buy from Amazon all the time!
 This increases your chances of receiving a commission.

 Creating links is simple, and their entire platform is user-friendly.
 You can view all of your metrics and keep track of your progress.

-They have a large product range, so there’s a good chance you’ll find something appropriate to link to.
+They have an extensive product range, so there’s a good chance you’ll find something appropriate to link to.

 Con’s